pyforestry.base.helpers package¶

 This module exposes two related concepts:

-represents a single biological species (genus + species name),
+TreeName represents a single biological species (genus + species name),

-is a namespace that groups TreeName
+while TreeSpecies is a namespace that groups TreeName instances for a

 given region.
-For example TreeSpecies.Sweden.pinus_sylvestris
+For example TreeSpecies.Sweden.pinus_sylvestris returns the

-object for Scots pine.
+TreeName object for Scots pine.

 - class pyforestry.base.helpers.tree_species.RegionalGenusGroup(genus: str, species: List[TreeName])[source]¶